JakeD520/Lucian/03_Episodes/S01E01/Scene 1.md

 She exhales.
 The tension in her hands eases.
 She steadies Lyra upright and lets go, a fraction too slow.

-(HOLD.
-Her words settle heavy in the air.
-A breath too long.)

 Lyra stays close, smiling — then  eases back, drifting as though unbothered.
-(HOLD.
-Fabrics trailing, her hair wisping.)

 She turns, almost twirling, then half-laughs to herself.

-**LYRA** (teasing, light, almost absentminded)
+**LYRA** (teasing, light, like a passing thought.)
 I'm not even sure what He wants from us anymore.
 (beat, playful)
-Maybe I'm meant to be YOUR protector, pretty marble statue.
+What if I'm meant to be YOUR protector, pretty marble statue.

 Her soft laugh spills into a hum, dissolving into melody as she drifts away.